By Jonathan P. Armstrong, LLB, FCIM

 The United Kingdom’s improved wide-ranging anti-bribery legislation, the Bribery Act 2010, came into force on July 1, 2011.
 It is important to stress that the UK legislation is largely evolutionary rather than revolutionary.
-The Bribery Act 2010 was passed at a time of political change as the outgoing Labour government sought to get the legislation through Parliament before the 2010 election.
-As a result the then-government decided that, in addition to the legislation, the Ministry of Justice (MoJ) would produce detailed guidance to assist companies in their efforts to comply with the act.
-The MoJ’s guidance stretches to 43 pages, with the Joint Prosecution guidance a further 12 pages.
-The UK’s anti-bribery enforcement efforts have featured heavily in the news over the last 12 months with the ground-breaking investigation into bribery at Airbus after Airbus self-reported concerns to the UK’s Serious Fraud Office (SFO).
-Airbus subsequently agreed to pay a €991 million fine in the UK, which makes it the largest bribery fine in UK history.
-In addition, Airbus agreed to pay France €2.1 billion (£1.78 billion) and the US $527 million (£405 million).
-You can read more about that investigation here https://www.corderycompliance.com/airbus-fined-for-bribery-in-france-uk-us/.
+The Bribery Act 2010 was passed at a time of political change, as the outgoing Labour government sought to get the legislation through Parliament before the 2010 election.
+As a result, the then-government decided that, in addition to the legislation, the Ministry of Justice (MoJ) would produce detailed guidance to assist companies in their efforts to comply with the act.
+The MoJ’s guidance stretches to 43 pages, with the joint prosecution guidance a further 12 pages.
+The UK’s anti-bribery enforcement efforts have featured heavily in the news over the last few years, with the groundbreaking investigation into bribery at Airbus , the joint investigation into Rolls-Royce , and the long-running investigation into Unaoil .
+It has not all been plain sailing for the Serious Fraud Office (SFO), however.
+In February 2021, the UK Supreme Court limited the SFO’s use of the so-called s.2 notice procedure (named after Section 2 of the Criminal Justice Act 1987) in a case involving the US corporation KBR.
+Despite this setback, enforcement of the Bribery Act 2010 remains a key priority in the UK—even after Brexit.Fines can be significant.
+For example, Airbus agreed to pay a €991 million fine in the UK in 2020, making it the largest bribery fine in UK history.
+In addition, Airbus agreed to pay France €2.1 billion and the US $527 million.

 What Does the Act Cover?